ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 It is hard to tell.
 Right now, I am trying to learn to build a startup.
 Hence, if I work on open-source, it should have a way to monetize—something like an open-core model, where you have free features for developers and non-free features for the enterprise.

-Can I convert Albumentations to OpenCore?
+Can I convert Albumentations to [Open-core](https://en.wikipedia.org/wiki/Open-core_model)?
 Most likely, but I cannot figure out how exactly.
 Maybe someone who reads this post can message me and give a hint?

 It is hard to tell, but I would say - most likely.
 It was a lot of fun.
 Every time someone said: "Thanks" to us or just mentioned the library, we got dopamine boosts.